 The disparity made a vote in Ward 3 worth half as much as a vote in Ward 1 and created a steeper climb for anyone who would seek election in that ward.

 The Supreme Court has interpreted the Equal Protection Clause of the Fourteenth Amendment to require voting districts be equal in population to the extent possible.
 Any deviation between the smallest and the largest district in a jurisdiction is constitutionally suspect if it exceeds 10 percent.

-After 25 years of failing to reapportion the districts, the population was 70 percent more than average in Ward 3 and 26 percent below average in Ward 1, an overall deviation of 96 percent.
+After 25 years of failing to reapportion the districts, the population was 70 percent above average in Ward 3 and 26 percent below average in Ward 1, an overall deviation of 96 percent.

 The current 1995 ward map was used in the 2019 election, where Wards 2 and 4 seats were on the ballot.

 The new map is based on a map the ACLU recommended in their letter to the council dated Jan.
 17, 2020.